Counterfactual Learning of Stochastic Policies with Continuous Actions: Experimental Setup and Evaluation

+\paragraph{Counterfactual cost predictor (CLP) provides a competitive parameterization for continuous-action policy learning.} We compare our CLP modelling approach to other parameterized modelings (constant, linear and non-linear described in Section \ref{sub:policy_models}) on our synthetic and semi-synthetic setups described in Section~\ref{section:potential} as well as the \DatasetName dataset presented in Section \ref{section:dataset}.

-In Table~\ref{table:CCP_full}, we show a comparison of test rewards for several estimators.
-We report here the performances of scIPS and SNIPS strategies.
+In Table~\ref{table:CLP_full}, we show a comparison of test rewards for different contextual modellings (associated to different parametric policy classes).
+We show the performance and the associated variance of the best policy obtained with the offline model selection procedure (Section \ref{sec:modelselection}).
+Specifically, we consider a grid of hyperparameters and optimized the associated CRM problem with the PPA algorithm (Section \ref{sec:proximal_point}).
+We report here the performances of scIPS and SNIPS estimators.
 For the Warfarin dataset, following~\citet{Kallus2018PolicyEA}, we only consider the linear context parametrization baseline, since the dataset has categorical features and higher-dimensional contexts.
-All results are obtained by using the offline model selection procedure for optimizing hyper-parameters (see Section \ref{sec:modelselection}).

-Overall, we find our CCP parameterization to improve over all baselines, which highlights the effectiveness of the reward predictor at exploiting the continuous action structure.
-Note that unlike synthetic setups, it is harder to obtain policies that beat the logging policy with large statistical significance on the \DatasetName dataset where the logging policy already makes a satisfactory baseline for real-world deployment.
-Only CCP and~\citet{Kallus2018PolicyEA} are passing the significance test.
+Overall, we find our CLP parameterization to improve over all other contextual modellings, which highlights the effectiveness of the cost predictor at exploiting the continuous action structure.
+As all the methods here have the same sample efficiency, the superior performance of our method can be imputed to the richer policy class we use and which better models the dependency of contexts and actions that may reduce the approximation error.
+We can also draw another conclusion: unlike synthetic setups, it is harder to obtain policies that beat the logging policy with large statistical significance on the \DatasetName dataset where the logging policy already makes a satisfactory baseline for real-world deployment.
+Only CLP passes the significance test on this dataset.
+This corroborates the need for offline evaluation procedures, which were absent from previous works.

 \paragraph{Soft-clipping improves performance of the counterfactual policy learning.} Figure~\ref{fig:optim_approaches_soft_clipping} shows the improvements in test reward of our optimization-driven strategies for the soft-clipping estimator for the synthetic datasets (see also Appendix \ref{appx:optimization_approaches}).
 The points correspond to different choices of the clipping parameter~$M$, models and initialization, with the rest of the hyper-parameters optimized on the validation set using the offline evaluation protocol.
 This plot also shows that soft clipping provides benefits over hard clipping, perhaps thanks to a more favorable optimization landscape.
 Overall, these figures confirm that the optimization perspective is important when considering CRM problems.